charlesreid1/dang-sunburst/pelican/angular/simpledonut/bardonut.md

-This is a donut chart with buttons enabling you to pick different categories of data.
-This chart is intended to demonstrate how to fold up high dimensional data into a JSON container that ca be served up and easily filtered with D3.
+This is a donut chart with a bar chart, showing you how to link different charts together with buttons and things.

 <br />
 <br />